meer-aakif-33/meer-aakif-33/README.md

 - 👋 Hi, I’m @meer-aakif-33
-- 👀 Specialized in MERN Stack development
+- 👀 Full Stack Developer and MERN Stack development
-- 🌱 Exploring Machine Learning
+- 🌱 Machine Learning Enthusiast
 - 💞️ I’m looking to collaborate on projects related to MERN stack or ML
 - 📫 How to reach me https://x.com/meer_aakif_12